nlekkerman/future_flowers_shop/README.md

 - **Heroku**: Hosting platform for scalability.
 - **Photoshop**: Graphic design and image editing for marketing and branding materials.
 - **ChatGPT**: AI-powered chatbot integrated for customer support and personalized recommendations.

+## Deployment of the **Future Flower Shop** Project on Heroku

+### What I Have Done

+I have successfully deployed the **Future Flower Shop** project to **Heroku** using the **Heroku Dashboard**.
+Here’s an overview of the steps I followed to get the project running live on Heroku without using the terminal:

+#### 1. **Created a Heroku Account**

+First, I created an account on Heroku by visiting [Heroku’s official website](https://www.heroku.com/).
+This allowed me to access the Heroku Dashboard and start managing my applications.

+#### 2. **Cloned the Project Repository**

+I cloned the **Future Flower Shop** project repository from GitHub to my local machine using Git, just like before.
+This gave me the project files, but all the deployment setup was done through the Heroku Dashboard instead of the terminal.

+#### 3. **Created a New Heroku Application**

+In the **Heroku Dashboard**, I clicked on **Create New App**.
+I gave my app a name, and Heroku automatically assigned a unique URL for it.
+I chose a name for the app and selected the region (default is fine for most use cases).

+#### 4. **Connected My GitHub Repository to Heroku**

+In the Heroku Dashboard, under the **Deploy** tab, I connected my GitHub repository to the Heroku app.
+By doing this, I allowed Heroku to directly access my GitHub repository for deployment.

+#### 5. **Enabled Automatic Deploys**

+I configured Heroku to automatically deploy my app whenever I pushed updates to the GitHub repository.
+This was done by enabling **Automatic Deploys** in the **Deploy** tab, ensuring my app is always up-to-date with the latest changes on GitHub.

+#### 6. **Set Environment Variables**

+I went to the **Settings** tab on the Heroku Dashboard and added the necessary environment variables in the **Config Vars** section.
+These variables included secret keys, API keys, and any other sensitive data the project required to run properly.

+#### 7. **Manually Deployed the Code**

+After linking my GitHub repository to Heroku and configuring automatic deploys, I manually triggered the first deployment by clicking on **Deploy Branch**.
+This allowed Heroku to pull the latest code from my GitHub repository and deploy the app to the web.

+#### 8. **Monitored the Application**

+Once the deployment was complete, I could monitor the app directly from the **Heroku Dashboard**.
+I accessed the app's logs through the **Logs** section in the dashboard, which helped me ensure that everything was running smoothly and gave me the ability to troubleshoot any issues that arose.

+#### 9. **Opened the Application**

+Finally, after the successful deployment, I opened the application in the browser directly from the Heroku Dashboard by clicking on the **Open App** button.

+---

+### Conclusion

+By using the **Heroku Dashboard**, I was able to easily deploy the **Future Flower Shop** project without using the terminal.
+The Heroku Dashboard provided a user-friendly interface to manage the application, set up environment variables, connect to GitHub, and monitor the app.
+Now, the project is live and can be accessed by anyone via its Heroku-provided URL.

 ## Credits